 Of course, if you have to file a bunch of paperwork in advance and pay anywhere from $20 to over $100 for a temporary food service permit, it most likely would suck all the fun out of spending a sunny day selling lemonade for fifty cents a cup.

 What do the permit applications look like?
-Check out three here: Erie County NY, Montgomery County MD, Contra Costa County CA. You can run a search for your county name and “temporary food service” to find out about the paperwork required in your area.
+Check out a couple here from Erie County in NY, and Contra Costa County in California.
+You can run a search for your county name and “temporary food service” to find out about the paperwork required in your area.

-Various cities across the US have arranged permit exemptions — sometimes as part of an entrepreneurial program for kids, like this one in Indianapolis.
+In addition, various states across the US have arranged permit exemptions — sometimes as part of an entrepreneurial program for kids.